Back to top

 Make San Francisco Ballet's Nutcracker a Holiday Tradition

-This Thursday we attended a performance of San Francisco Ballet's fantastic production of The Nutcracker.
-This is the Nutcracker that started it all—the San Francisco Ballet presented the first full-length performance of The Nutcracker in America way back in 1944—and as always it didn't disappoint!
+Last week, we attended the opening performance of San Francisco Ballet's fantastic production of Tchaikovsky's Nutcracker.
+This is the Nutcracker that started it all — the San Francisco Ballet presented the first full-length performance of The Nutcracker in America way back in 1944 — and as always it did not disappoint!

-When we entered the lobby of San Francisco's War Memorial Opera House, we were in awe of the magnificent Christmas tree, lights, and the incredible holiday decor in the building.
-This was all great, but we were excited to go in to take our seats and see the production.
+When we entered the festively decorated lobby of San Francisco's War Memorial Opera House, we were in awe of the magnificent Christmas tree, lights, and the incredible holiday decor in the building.
+Costumed Nutrcracker characters, like the fearsome Mouse King, were on hand to greet visitors and take photos before the performance.
+This was all great, but we were excited to go in to take our seats and see this magical production.

-This production of Nutcracker is set in San Francisco in 1915, right after the Panama-Pacific International Exposition that celebrated the city's rebirth from the devastation of the 1906 earthquake and fire.
+Created by choreographer Helgi Tomasson in 2004 (and celebrating its 20th anniversary this year), this production of Nutcracker is set in San Francisco in 1915, right after the Panama-Pacific International Exposition that celebrated the city's rebirth from the devastation of the 1906 earthquake and fire.
 A brief series of slides sets the scene, showing San Francisco's recovery from the earthquake damage and scenes of family life in the early 20th century.
 When it finally started, we could hardly take our eyes off the graceful dancers, the colorful costumes, and the incredible scenery.
-My kids never took their eyes off the stage.
-When I saw The Nutcracker as a child, I never remembered it being this amazing.
+I saw Nutcracker as a child, but I never remembered it being this incredible.

-The San Francisco Ballet Nutcracker is a magnificent spectacle that's truly one of the highlights of the local holiday season We're already making our plans to go back next year.
+The San Francisco Ballet Nutcracker is a magnificent spectacle that's truly one of the highlights of the San Francisco Bay Area holiday season We're already making our plans to go back next year!

-Our favorite parts were the holiday party scenes, complete with magnificent Christmas tree and gifts, the exciting battle with the fearsome Mouse King and his rodent troops, the Russian dancers, and of course when it started snowing during the Waltz of the Snowflakes.
+Our favorite parts were the holiday party scenes, complete with magnificent Christmas tree and gifts, the exciting battle with the Mouse King and his rodent troops, the Russian dancers, and of course when it started snowing during the Waltz of the Snowflakes.
 We also loved the fact that the production was accompanied live by the world-class San Francisco Ballet Orchestra.
+Having a full live orchestra performing the score is really something that elevates a production like this above others and makes things truly magical.

 If You Go

-The San Francisco Ballet Nutcracker runs through December 29 at the War Memorial Opera House at Van Ness and Grove Streets.
-Only two special family performances remain—on Sunday, December 15 at 2 pm and Tuesday, December 17 at 7 pm—so order your tickets while you can.
+The San Francisco Ballet Nutcracker runs through December 26 at the War Memorial Opera House at Van Ness and Grove Streets in San Francisco's Civic Center.

-Tickets prices range from $29 to $295, depending on performance date and seat location.
-Performances take place at either 2 or 7 pm; check the ballet's website for a complete schedule and availability.
+Ticket prices range from $30 to $575, depending on performance date and seat location.
+Performances are offered at 2 pm and 7 pm most days, but there are other shows at 11 am, 4 pm, and 6 pm depending on the day; check their schedule for exact times.
+A sensory-friendly performance is offered on December 29 at 11 am.
 The entire ballet lasts approximately two hours, including intermission; at the evening shows you're out the door and on your way home by 9 pm.

-We usually park the car at the Performing Arts Garage, just behind the War Memorial Opera House on Grove Street between Gough and Franklin Streets.
-The garage charges a $15 flat rate after 5 pm during performances, and it's clean, well-lit, safe, and close to the Opera House.
+Parking is available at the Performing Arts Garage, just behind the War Memorial Opera House on Grove Street between Gough and Franklin Streets.
+The garage usually charges a flat rate during performances, and it's clean, well-lit, safe, and close to the Opera House.
+Other nearby options include the Civic Center Plaza Garage (across from City Hall on McAllister Street between Polk and Larkin) and the Opera Plaza Garage (Golden Gate Avenue between Van Ness and Franklin).

 For more information on San Francisco Ballet's Nutcracker, and to order tickets, visit www.sfballet.org or call the box office at (415) 865-2000 (Monday–Friday, 10 am–4 pm).